nisKULDEEP/Linkedin-Post-Generator/README.md

 ![A screenshot of the LinkedIn Post Drafter app showing the input form, the post editor, and the live preview.](https://i.imgur.com/3g7F9oT.png)

 A creative, doodle-themed AI tool to help you draft viral-worthy LinkedIn posts in seconds.
-This application leverages the power of the Google Gemini API to generate engaging, professional LinkedIn posts complete with custom, AI-generated graphics.
+This project includes a V1 web application and a powerful V2 browser extension.

 It operates on a **"Bring Your Own Key" (BYOK)** model, meaning you can run it locally or deploy it yourself without any server-side costs.

+---

+## V1: Web Application

+The original version of the app, which runs as a standalone website.

 **Live Demo:** [https://thevectorcamp.in/](https://thevectorcamp.in/)

+### ✨ V1 Features

+-   **🤖 AI-Powered Text & Image Generation:** Uses **Gemini 2.5 Pro** for text and **Nano Banana** for unique, doodle-style graphics.
+-   **🔑 Bring Your Own Key (BYOK):** Use your own free Google AI Studio API key, stored securely in your browser's local storage.
+-   **✍️ Rich Text Editor & Live Preview:** A custom editor converts **bold** and *italic* text to Unicode, with a realistic preview.
+-   **🔗 Post Directly to LinkedIn:** A streamlined workflow to download your image and open the LinkedIn composer with your text pre-filled.
+-   **💧 Branded Images:** All graphics are automatically watermarked with `thevectorcamp.in`.

 ---

+## V2: Browser Extension (New!)

+A powerful browser extension that brings the post drafter directly into your LinkedIn workflow.
+The user never has to leave LinkedIn!

-## ✨ Features
+### ✨ V2 Features

--   **🤖 AI-Powered Text Generation:** Uses **Gemini 2.5 Pro** to write compelling post copy with killer hooks, emojis, and relevant hashtags.
--   **🎨 AI-Powered Image Generation:** Leverages **Nano Banana (`gemini-2.5-flash-image`)** to create unique, colorful doodle-style graphics tailored to your post content.
--   **🔑 Bring Your Own Key (BYOK):** No sign-up required.
-Just use your own free Google AI Studio API key.
-Your key is stored securely in your browser's local storage.
--   **✍️ Rich Text Editor:** A custom-built editor that converts **bold** and *italic* text into the special Unicode characters that LinkedIn recognizes, making your posts stand out.
--   **🪄 Automatic Formatting:** The AI's Markdown suggestions (`**bold**`, `*italic*`) are automatically converted to formatted Unicode text upon generation.
--   **👀 Realistic Live Preview:** See exactly how your post will look on LinkedIn, including a realistic name/profile picture, engagement stats, and a clickable `...more` link for longer posts.
--   **🔗 Post Directly to LinkedIn:** A "Post on LinkedIn" button downloads your image and opens the LinkedIn composer with your post text pre-filled.
--   **🖼️ Optional Graphics:** Don't need an image?
-Simply toggle it off to generate a text-only post.
--   **💧 Branded Images:** All generated graphics are automatically watermarked with `thevectorcamp.in`.
+-   **💡 Three Generation Modes:**
+    1.  **Analyze & Suggest:** Automatically scrapes your last 10 posts for context and suggests a new post idea.
+    2.  **Custom Prompt:** Provide a specific topic for the AI to write about.
+    3.  **Combined Mode:** Provide a topic, and the AI uses your post history to match your unique tone and style.
+-   **🤖 Automated Context Gathering:** No more manual copy-pasting!
+The extension uses a content script to automatically read and analyze your recent posts directly from your LinkedIn profile page.
+-   ** seamlessly Integrated Workflow:** Generate, edit, and post directly from a popup while on LinkedIn.
+-   **All the great features from V1:** Includes BYOK (using `chrome.storage`), rich text editing, realistic previews, and the direct-to-LinkedIn posting flow.

 ---